-You remain eligible to become a member of the QPP Resource Center™ even if you or your practice group are:
+You remain eligible to become a member of the QPP Resource Center™ even if you or your practice group:

-- a participant in a CMS Accountable Care Organization (ACO);
+- are a participant in a CMS Accountable Care Organization (ACO);

-- enrolled in the following PHA-managed grant programs:
+- are enrolled in the following grant programs*:

 *You are not eligible become a member of the QPP Resource Center™ if you are participating in the Great Lakes Practice Transformation Network (GLPTN).

 If you are not sure if your practice is small, rural or underserved, let us determine that for you.
 We'll refer larger organizations to our area's designated Quality Improvement Organization (QIO).